1995parham/dotfiles/README.md

 [![](https://img.shields.io/badge/superuser-bookmarks-black?style=flat-square&logo=superuser)](https://superuser.com/users/1199014/parham-alvani?tab=bookmarks)
 [![](https://img.shields.io/badge/serverfault-bookmarks-black?style=flat-square&logo=serverfault)](https://serverfault.com/users/590681/parham-alvani?tab=bookmarks)

-- If you have any issues with the system local, you can use the following command to reconfigure it.
+- If you have any issues with the system local on Ubuntu, you can use the following command to reconfigure it.

 ```sh
 sudo dpkg-reconfigure locales